rijadkasumi/rijadkasumi/README.md

 ### 🎓 Education: Computer Sciencec at Hunter College

 ⚡ About me: I love Snowboarding, Calisthenics, and Music!
-- 🔭 I’m currently working on a Weather App.
+- 🔭 I’m currently working on a Weather App and on HackerRank problems daily.
 - 🌱 I’m currently learning Flutter, Firebase, Firestore.

 ### 🛠 Skills